-As a requirement of employment, all Northeast High School teachers would be required to work extended hours to allow for collaborative planning time, job-embedded professional learning, and parent and student conferencing.
+As a requirement of employment, all Rutland High School teachers would be required to work extended hours to allow for collaborative planning time, job-embedded professional learning, and parent and student conferencing.
 This time would be compensated at a rate commensurate with their pay scale.

-Teachers would receive stipends for participating in professional learning opportunities and staff planning sessions held on off-contract days or after school hours.
+Teachers would receive stipends for participating in professional learning opportunities and staff planning sessions held on off-contract days.

 Teachers will be provided the opportunity to serve as coaches for each other, observing other teachers against clear criteria and providing specific, non-threatening feedback, thus creating a performance culture where each member learns from others.
+Additionally, a mentoring program for new teachers will be developed and implemented to ensure support structures are in place in addition to that received from within the Professional Learning Communities.